fkia87/wgutil/README.md

 * Then run `wgutil --help` to see the manual.

-Note that "Wireguard" requires a name server to be installed and configured on server to work properly.
+Note that "Wireguard" requires a name server to be installed on server to work properly.
 This script does not install or manage that.